lernlink/voucherpress/readme.txt

 == Shortcodes ==

-There are three shortcodes available.
+There are four shortcodes available.
 The first shows a link to a particular voucher, and is in the format:

 [voucher id="123"]